Don Huffines

-Donald Blaine Huffines (born 26 April 1958) is an American politician and businessman from the state of Texas.
-Huffines co-owns and operates Huffines Communities, a real estate development company in the Dallas–Fort Worth metroplex.
-A conservative, Tea Party Republican, Huffines represented District 16 in the Texas Senate from 2015 to 2019.
-He lost his re-election campaign in 2018.
+Donald Blaine Huffines (born April 26, 1958) is an American politician and businessman serving as the Texas Comptroller of Public Accounts since 2026.
+A member of the Republican Party, he served in the Texas Senate from 2015 to 2019.

-Remaining active in politics, Huffines ran for Governor of Texas in the 2022 Republican primary, challenging incumbent Greg Abbott after the COVID-19 pandemic and government lockdowns.
+Huffines ran for governor of Texas in the 2022 Republican primary, unsuccessfully challenging incumbent Greg Abbott, following the COVID-19 pandemic and lockdowns.

-Huffines later founded the Huffines Liberty Foundation, a fiscally conservative Texas think-tank.
-Huffines has published numerous op-eds with the Foundation in the Houston Chronicle and Dallas Morning News on property taxes.

-On March 7, 2025 Huffines announced his candidacy for the recently vacant Texas Comptroller position.
-If elected, he said, “I will DOGE Texas by exposing waste, fraud, and abuse in government to increase efficiency and put every penny we save into property tax relief.”

-Background
+On March 7, 2025, Huffines announced his candidacy for Texas comptroller.
+He won the Republican primary for the office on March 3, 2026, defeating the incumbent Kelly Hancock.
+Not long after losing the primary, Hancock announced that he would resign and on July 2, 2026, Abbott announced that he would be appointing Huffines to serve out the remainder of the term.

-Early life, education, and family
+Early life and education

-Don Huffines is a fifth-generation Texan born in Dallas on April 26, 1958.
+Don Huffines is a fifth-generation Texan, born in Dallas on April 26, 1958.
 He has two older brothers, James and Ray, and an identical twin brother, Phillip.
-In his childhood, his brothers and he spent time assisting at their grandfather’s car dealership.
+In his childhood, he and his brothers helped out at their grandfather's car dealership.
 Don Huffines' grandfather, James Lecil "J.L."
 Huffines, started the Huffines Motor Company in Denton, Texas, in 1924.
-The company has grown into a large network of metroplex dealerships run by Don's brother, Ray Huffines.
+The company has since grown into a large network of metroplex dealerships run by Don's brother, Ray Huffines.

-Huffines graduated from the University of Texas at Austin with a B.B.A in finance.
+Huffines graduated from the University of Texas at Austin with a Bachelor of Business Administration in finance.